typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

 }
 ```

-See how similar this is to JS?
-The only difference is the `: string` which is used to annotate the type.
+See how similar this is to JavaScript?
+The only difference is the `: string` used to annotate the type.

 If you passed the wrong type, TypeScript would compile with an error: